ftonneau/texture.kak/README.md

 # Color configuration

-The **colors of the K logo** can be configured via the following options:
+The **colors of the K logo** are independent of the terminal background (light or dark) and can be configured via the following options:

 - `texture_trunk_color` for the trunk (i.e., the rectangular part of the K letter)
 - `texture_fork_color` for the upward diagonal in the K letter